 A sinking fund is just a plan with a purpose to set aside a little bit of money for an expense you know is coming.
 Where an emergency fund is strictly for the little surprises life throws at you.

-According to Dave Ramsey’s Every Dollar site, sinking fund definition is:
+According to Dave Ramsey’s Every Dollar site, the sinking fund definition is:

 “A sinking fund is merely a strategic way to save money by setting aside a little bit each month.”

-And with researchers reporting that the average American saves just 3.8% of the income they bring home each month, we can confidently assume a lot of people aren’t aware of the magic of the sinking fund.
+And with researchers reporting that the average American saves just 3.8% of the income they bring home each month, we can confidently assume many people aren’t aware of the magic of the sinking fund.

 If a budget offers permission to spend, a sinking fund encourages spending—and spending big”!

 How Do These Separate Savings Accounts Work?

 Each paycheck, we set aside an agreed-upon amount to put toward a significant expense — for example, my propane bill.
 Our propane company offers a prepaid plan at a discounted rate every year.

-Instead of $1.97 a gallon, we prepay whatever amount we chose and get propane for $1.47 a gallon.
+Instead of $1.97 a gallon, we prepay for whatever amount we choose and get propane for $1.47.

 It usually takes us about $1200 for the winter.
 That includes our heat, hot water, dryer, and stove.